wuertele/Drupal-Deployer/README.txt

 See http://drupal.org/getting-started/5/install-contrib for instructions on how to install or update Drupal modules.

-Once XML Sitemap is installed and enabled, you can adjus the settings for your site's sitemap at admin/settings/xmlsitemap.
+Once XML Sitemap is installed and enabled, you can adjust the settings for your site's sitemap at admin/settings/xmlsitemap.
 Your can view your site's sitemap at http://yoursite.com/sitemap.xml.